mariecreel/christianbook-code-challenge/readme.md

 consistently in the ~40% - ~50% range.
 Average latency across all tests for 10000 users was 4.2 seconds, which is high enough that I expect there would be a noticeable delay for the users who didn't get errors in response to their requests.

 ## Time Spent in Development

-I spent 7 hours developing the app according to the specification provided, then !!!!!<TODO: insert hours here>!!!!! hours load testing the application.
+I spent 7 hours developing the app according to the specification provided, then 3 hours load testing the application.

 ## Possible Improvements